Behavioral Health (Clinical), DBH

 Meet the growing demand for integrated behavioral health clinicians in primary care.
 Practice evidence- and team-based care focused on quality, population health, technology and cost-effectiveness.
-Propel your career into the future as a behavioral health entrepreneur.
-Thrive in the new culture of value-based care in the Patient Centered Medical Home.
+Propel your career into the future as a behavioral health entrepreneur and thrive in the new culture of value-based care in the Patient-centered Medical Home delivery model.

 The DBH is a global, interdisciplinary degree program that offers an innovative curriculum, a hands-on internship in primary care, and an applied research project for domestic and international students.

 Clinical concentration students learn how to translate evidence-based practices that are tailored to fit the needs of the local community, patient population and health care system.
 Students are prepared to anticipate trends in health care policy and to leverage their expertise in clinical practice, quality of care, population health and health care costs to thrive in the evolving health care marketplace.

 The curriculum addresses the problem of poor health outcomes, barriers to patient access and rising costs by preparing students to achieve the quadruple aim in health care: improved patient experience of care, population health management, cost-savings and improved team satisfaction.
 Students learn how to improve the patient experience of care with evidence-based behavioral interventions to address behavioral problems such as depression, anxiety and trauma, lifestyle habits such as smoking, risky alcohol and drug use, poor nutrition and lack of physical activity, and medication nonadherence.
 Students master population health approaches to patient engagement, stratification and stepped care, and treat to target outcomes.
 Students learn to demonstrate cost savings and return on investment by developing the business case for integrated care.
 The student learning experience includes easy access to online articles, videos and web sites, weekly live webinars with faculty experienced in the field, live peer student webinars, and written assignments that parallel the writing used for clinical and business proposals in the real world.

 In the culminating project, students use the quality improvement model to solve key problems in primary care, such as how to improve organizational processes and integrated care clinical outcomes, efficient use of resources, and how to decrease provider stress and burnout.